Numpy python

 Describe Numpy arry:

-# ARRYS AND VECTRISED COMPUTATION
+# ARRYS AND VECTORISED COMPUTATION

-NumPy, short for Numerical Python, is the fundamental package. required for high performance scientific computing and data analysis. ndarray, a fast and space-efficient multidimensional array providing vectorized arithmetic operations and sophisticated broadcasting capabilities • Standard mathematical functions for fast operations on entire arrays of data without having to write loops • Tools for reading / writing array data to disk and working with memory-mapped files • Linear algebra, random number generation, and Fourier transform capabilities • Tools for integrating code written in C, C++, and Fortran
+NumPy, short for Numerical Python, is the fundamental package. required for high-performance scientific computing and data analysis. ndarray, a fast and space-efficient multidimensional array providing vectorized arithmetic operations and sophisticated broadcasting capabilities • Standard mathematical functions for fast operations on entire arrays of data without having to write loops • Tools for reading/writing array data to disk and working with memory-mapped files • Linear algebra, random number generation, and Fourier transform capabilities • Tools for integrating code written in C, C++, and Fortran

 # Creating ndarrays